-At our plastic surgery practice, we consult with women far too often who’ve overcome breast cancer.
+At K Plastic Surgery, we consult with women far too often who’ve overcome breast cancer.
 While we’re thrilled that the women we encounter have beaten the disease, we’d be much happier if we heard more stories of early detection and complete treatment.

 Early detection of breast cancer is dependent upon regular breast self-exams.
-At least on a monthly basis, check your breasts for lumps, thickened tissue, and texture changes.
-Performing a complete self-exam entails surveying and feeling your breast in multiple positions.
+At least monthly, check your breasts for lumps, thickened tissue, and texture changes.
+Performing a complete self-exam entails surveying and feeling your breasts in multiple positions.

 Then, feel your breasts for abnormalities.
-Start at your collar bone and continue down to the ribs below your breasts and from your armpits to between your breasts.
-Use an up and down pattern on both breasts.
+Start at your collarbone and continue down to the ribs below your breasts and from your armpits to between your breasts.
+Use an up-and-down pattern on both breasts.
 Lying down, make a circular motion across the same areas.
-Take note when you encounter tissue that’s distinctly different.
+Take note when you encounter distinctly different tissues.

 Questionable skin and tissue include:

 - Noticeable changes to the breast skin or tissue

 - Lump or thick tissue near your armpit